Close Menu

 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link

-The Monetary Authority of Singapore (MAS) and the Deutsche Bundesbank have signed a Memorandum of Understanding (MoU) to collaborate on tokenised asset settlement and enhance cross-border payment efficiency, both institutions announced on 13 November 2025.
+The Monetary Authority of Singapore and the Deutsche Bundesbank have signed a Memorandum of Understanding to cooperate on tokenised asset settlement and cross-border payments, signalling a push to make next-generation financial infrastructure work more seamlessly across jurisdictions.
+The agreement was announced on 13 November 2025 and reflects growing central bank interest in interoperability as digital assets move closer to real-world use.

-Under the MoU, both central banks will work on developing common standards for cross-border payments, foreign exchange flows and securities settlement using tokenised assets.
-Shared frameworks are expected to help financial institutions transact seamlessly across different digital asset platforms, reducing existing frictions in international markets.
+Under the agreement, the two central banks will collaborate on common standards for cross-border payments, foreign exchange flows and securities settlement using tokenised assets.
+The aim is to reduce frictions that currently arise when financial institutions transact across incompatible systems, a challenge that has become more acute as tokenisation pilots proliferate globally.

-MAS Deputy Managing Director (Markets and Development) Leong Sing Chiong said the agreement will help strengthen financial links between the two economies.
-“Through this new partnership with the Deutsche Bundesbank on digital asset settlement, we hope to enhance financial connectivity in ways that benefit individuals, corporates and financial market participants in both our economies,” he said.
+MAS Deputy Managing Director for Markets and Development Leong Sing Chiong said the partnership would deepen financial ties between the two economies.
+He noted that improved digital asset settlement could benefit individuals, corporates and financial market participants on both sides.

-For Germany, the initiative aligns with ongoing European work on digital settlement, including experiments related to the Eurosystem’s digital euro programme and tokenised asset pilots.
-For Singapore, it strengthens its role as a leading hub for fintech innovation.
+For Germany, the initiative aligns with broader European efforts around digital settlement, including experimentation within the Eurosystem on tokenised assets and the digital euro.
+For Singapore, it reinforces the city-state’s position as a global hub for fintech experimentation and regulatory collaboration.

 Share.
 Facebook Twitter LinkedIn Email Telegram WhatsApp Copy Link